 These final notes detail the circumstances that led me to this fugue of wracked obsession, one which I could never declare to be the work of mere chance, if such a petty and thoughtless concept could be taken seriously by any who have seen behind the curtain of the mundane; and although no man will ever read this statement, I must compose it nonetheless, so as to document the ethereal sequence of that ghastly notation.
-The cadence starts in C, as if to tease the major scale; yet it suddenly takes a shift Locrian, losing all tonal sense instantaneously.
+The cadence starts in C, as if to tease the major scale; yet it suddenly takes a shift Locrian, losing all tonal sense thereafter.
 The instrument it is played on does not exist: could not exist.
 So it is that the music has, at last, returned: I have spent days, weeks in my squalid house, preparing immense reams of variations of sheet notation for the piece, but when played back on the piano, they have never even started to come close to those bleak scales that shift eternal in the dark distance.
 Although: I am sure that they had sounded right in my head.
-I am sure of it; yet none of this matters now, and the piano and the library’s worth of notation is destroyed withal, for what good that may achieve.
+I am sure of it; yet none of this matters now: the piano and the library’s worth of notation is destroyed withal, for what good that may achieve.
 I fear it is too late for me, and so all I can do is write these final words.

 I felt its presence from that first music lesson; every key that I struck on the Casio keyboard seemed to resonate instead from the piano, not from the piece of cheap plastic in front of me: and every note played sounded tortured, and ringingly out of key.

-When I inquired about it, my teacher told me that it was impossible to tune; not that they had not tried: even the blind man had attempted long ago and failed, and had since stayed far from the withered, dusty beast.
+When I inquired about it, my teacher told me that it was impossible to tune; not that they had not tried: even the blind man had attempted long ago and failed, and he had since stayed far from the withered, dusty beast.
 I asked why they kept it around: I never once heard a clear answer to that question, and my attempts to play it during class were met with refusal.